epfl-ada/ada-2023-project-randada/README.md

 While a compelling title doesn't guarantee the success of your movie, it plays a crucial role in attracting the attention of the public.
 An intriguing title serves as a gateway to getting your film noticed, establishing an initial link with the audience who will be more inclined to go to the cinema to see it.

 We plan to analyze if a movie title can be linked to its **success**.
 We will study how explicit titles are by comparing them to plot summaries.
-We will examine the impact of factors like length or including the hero's name.
+We will examine the impact of factors like length or including the protagonist's name.
 Moreover, we will try to draw the different title strategies for different **movie genres**.
 Finally, we will do a **time series analysis**.

 ## Research questions